By using this site, you agree to the Privacy Policy and Terms of Use.

 Why is adolescent suicide rising across the Americas?

 According to PAHO, multiple drivers are converging: economic instability, social isolation, limited mental health access, and insufficient early detection systems in schools and primary care.
-Unlike single-cause diseases, suicide risk reflects a failure of prevention systems to identify and support vulnerable young people before crisis occurs.
+PAHO emphasises that suicide risk reflects a failure of prevention systems to identify and support vulnerable young people before crisis occurs.

 What interventions does PAHO recommend?